vesoft-inc/nebula-operator/doc/user/log_guide.md

       redirect_stdout: "false"
       # The numbers of severity level INFO, WARNING, ERROR, and FATAL are 0, 1, 2, and 3, respectively.
       stderrthreshold: "0"
-    env:
-    - name: GLOG_logtostderr # Logs are written to standard error instead of to files
+      # Logs are written to standard error instead of to files
-      value: "1"
+      logtostderr: "true"
     image: vesoft/nebula-graphd
     replicas: 1
     resources: